Updated: May 22, 2020

 Finally, under limited circumstances, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.
 More information can be found on the Privacy Shield website.

-The EU’s General Data Protection Regulations (GDPR) took effect May 25, 2018, and we are fully behind the spirit of these regulations for a safe and secure Internet.
+The EU’s General Data Protection Regulations (GDPR) took effect on May 25, 2018, and we are fully behind the spirit of these regulations for a safe and secure Internet.
 We aspire to embrace privacy by design and, whenever possible, to not collect and store personally-identifiable information.
 Overall, we aim for privacy by default: if data collection is not integral to the way our product works, then we won’t collect it.

 Our website may include social network sharing widgets that may provide information to their associated social networks or third-parties about your interactions with our web pages that you visit.
 Information may be transmitted from your browser and may include an identifier assigned by the social network or third party, information about your browser type, operating system, device type, IP address, and the URL of the web page where widget appears.
 If you use social network tools or visit social networking sites, you should read their privacy disclosures, to learn how they collect, use, and share information.